ekayim/non_truncate/README.md

 ```

 ## Usage
-You should 1) install this extension on your PostgreSQL and 1) enable this extension.\\
+You should 1) install this extension on your PostgreSQL and 1) enable this extension.<br>

 1. Installing
 You can install this extension with the following command in this repository's top-level directory.